NeuralEnsemble/pype9/README.md

   (gap junctions to be implemented in v0.2)
 * only one event send port per cell (current limitation of NEURON/NEST)
-* names given to 9ML elements are not escaped and therefore can clash with built-in keywords and some method names (e.g. 'lambda' is a reserved keyword in Python). (all 9ML names will be escaped in v0.2)
+* names given to 9ML elements are not escaped and therefore can clash with built-in keywords and some PyPe9 method names (e.g. 'lambda' is a reserved keyword in Python).
+Please avoid using names that clash with C++ or Python keywords (all 9ML names will be escaped in PyPe9 v0.2).